Rakurri/rakurri-brush-set-for-krita/README.md

 Thank you for downloading my brush set!
 I hope you will enjoy it! :)

-IMPORTANT THINGS TO KNOW ABOUT THE BRUSH SET
+IMPORTANT THINGS TO KNOW ABOUT THE BRUSH SET:

-HOW TO INSTALL
+HOW TO INSTALL:
 1. Go to “Settings”
 2. Press “Manage Resources”
 3. Press “Import Bundles”